Chapter 4501-5 School Bus Minimum Standards

 (B) All aisles leading from the wheelchair area to an emergency door shall be a minimum of thirty inches in width to permit passage of a wheelchair/mobile seating device or mobility aid.

-(C) School buses designed for the transportation of pupils with special needs in the state of Ohio, shall have wheelchair securement and occupant restraint systems that comply with SAE J2249 installed as specified in FMVSS 571.222, Sections 5.4.1 to 5.4.4 at each wheelchair location.
+(C) School buses designed for the transportation of pupils with special needs in the state of Ohio, shall have wheelchair securement and occupant restraint systems that comply with SAE standard J2249 installed as specified in FMVSS 571.222, sections 5.4.1 to 5.4.4 at each wheelchair location.